thyagomota/aws-labs/lab-011/README.md

 Have the phpMyAdmin configuration to first connect to the primary (master) database instance.
 Create a table (or modify and existing one).
 You should be able to do it.

 Then try to connect to the read replica instead.
 Note that the read replica cluster has a different endpoint.
 You should be able to see the table modification that you did previously.
 Now try to *modify* the database (create a table or modify an existing one).
-You should not be able to do that now and the database is running in read-only mode.
+You should not be able to do that now as the database is running in read-only mode.

 ![lab-011-scrn-03](images/lab-011-scrn-03.png)